2015–2016 University of Missouri protests: Melissa Click incident

 Soon after the announcement of the resignations, there was a widely publicized dispute between student photojournalist Tim Tai, on a freelance assignment for ESPN, and protesters on Carnahan Quad where they had erected an encampment.
 While attempting to cover the event, Tai got into a dispute with, and was physically confronted by, students and those who would later be identified as University of Missouri staff and faculty, including untenured communication professor Melissa Click.
-Click appeared to grab Tai's camera after he approached her asking if "he could be here", and then threatened student Kayla Schierbecker, yelling "Who wants to help me get this reporter out of here?
+Click appeared to grab Tai's camera after he approached her asking if "he could be here", and then threatened student Mark Schierbecker, yelling, "Who wants to help me get this reporter out of here?
 I need some muscle over here."
 Other staff who interfered with Tai's attempts to photograph the scene included Janna Basler, the university's assistant director of Greek life and leadership, and Richard J. "Chip" Callahan, professor and chair of religious studies.
-Schierbecker's video of Tai debating his right to be in a public area became widely distributed and commented on in the mainstream media.
+Schierbecker's video of Tai excercising his right to be in a public area became widely distributed and commented on in the mainstream media.

 The day after the incident, with Tai getting support from the Missouri Lieutenant Governor Peter Kinder and others, the campus group Concerned Student 1950 passed out fliers calling the confrontation between journalists and protesters a "Teachable Moment" and directing the students to welcome the media to campus as a way to tell the story of the protests.
 They also removed signs previously put up warning the media to stay away from the student encampments.
 Three University of Missouri employees involved in the altercation apologized and Click resigned from her courtesy appointment at the Missouri School of Journalism.
 On January 25, 2016, Click was charged with misdemeanor assault linked to her behavior during the incident and accepted community service in exchange for dismissal of the charges.